Neighbourhood Community Infrastructure Levy (NCIL)

 Local engagement

-The Council’s engagement approach will be to directly engage with neighbourhoods through the grants process.
+The council’s engagement approach will be to directly engage with neighbourhoods through the grants process.
 This will put the delivery of improvements into the hands of local people.
 We will also use the Annual resident surveys (ARS) and existing networks to identify local community priorities on infrastructure spending.
 The ARS has the advantage of being based on statistically representative sampling.
 The identified priorities will be used to inform the capital projects allocations using neighbourhood level statistics.
 This will make sure local priorities are addressed.

 Contact